The Ten Commandments - This American Life

-Stories of people struggling to follow the Ten Commandments from the book of Exodus.
+For Easter weekend — and the end of Passover! — stories of people struggling to follow the Ten Commandments.

 Prologue

 Host Ira Glass reads from the Ten Commandments.
 Not the original Ten Commandments, but some of the newer, lesser-known ones.
-There's the Ten Commandments of Paris Dining, the Miner's Ten Commandments of 1853, the Ten Commandments of Umpiring, and the Ten Commandments for Math Teachers — just to name a few.
+There's the Miner's Ten Commandments of 1853, the Ten Commandments of Umpiring, and the Ten Commandments for Math Teachers — just to name a few.
 (4 minutes)

 Honor God

 As a boy in religious school, Shalom Auslander is informed that his name, Shalom, is one of the names of God, and so he must be very careful not to take his own name in vain.
-Shalom Auslander is the author of "Beware of God: Stories" and "Foreskin's Lament."
 (9 minutes)

+Shalom Auslander is the author of Beware of God: Stories and Foreskin's Lament.

 Keep The Sabbath Holy